benknoble/frosthaven-manager/ABOUT.md

 ## Thanks

-Thank you to Derrick Franklin, John Hines, Jake Hicks, and Savannah Newton for initial play-testing.
+Thank you to Derrick Franklin, John Hines, Jake Hicks, and Savannah Knoble for initial play-testing.
 Try not to let John have all the loot.

 Thank you to [Isaac Childres](https://twitter.com/Cephalofair), [Cephalofair Games](https://cephalofair.com), and